Loca0307/iLoca/README.md

 - docker build -t "image name" .

 To run the image and create a container:
-- docker run -p "host port":"container port" "image name" So in this case: docker run -p 5027:8080 "image name"
+- docker run --name "container name" -p "host port":"container port" "image name" So in this case: docker run -p 5027:8080 "image name"